awwx/meteor-browser-store/README.md

 Description
 -----------

-Meteor.BrowserStore is designed to store small amounts of key/value data in the browser.
+Meteor.BrowserStore is designed to persistently store small amounts of key/value data in the browser.

 The data is shared reactively across browser tabs and windows (in the same browser), so if you are watching a BrowserStore variable in one